lagosnomad/nigerian-slack-communities/README.md

 ------------------------|-------------------|------------------------------------------
 [Ionic Nigeria](https://ionic-nigeria.herokuapp.com)           |    @mczlatan ✌   | A community for Ionic developers in Nigeria.
 Talk About buzzing designs, code patterns, ask technical questions, share knowledge.
 [Python Nigeria](https://py-slack-invite.herokuapp.com/)           |    @acetakwas 👨   | A community of Python users and enthusiasts, with the goal of advancing the use of Python within Nigeria and environs.
 We are an open community; as such, everyone is welcome to join and make meaningful contribution.
+[StayBusy](https://staybusy.ng/)           |    @xyluz   | For students of striking schools, admission seekers, self made enterpreneurs and any other interested individual.We will connect you to mentors, schools, give you scholarship and make your time worth while.
+Our purpose is to help the Nigerian youth use their time wisely..

 ### Companies